CachingNik/Book-Review-and-Recommender-site-project/README.md

 2.Signup\
 3.Logout\
 4.Add Book (Form for inserting book details has been added, every new book added is saved into the database.)\
-5.View Book Details
+5.View Book Details\
+6.Search Books

-Note: Dashboard (Currently shows the books added by user currently logged in) under construction , Search bar added (But not functional)!
+Note: Dashboard (Currently shows the books added by user currently logged in) under construction.